hydroframe/SandTank/DEVELOPMENT.md

 The sections below mainly focus on how a maintainer can rebuild each component that compose that end-product docker image.

 The following set of users can safely skip this section and simply use the publicly available image under the name `hydroframe/sandtank:web-service` on DockerHub.
+The workflow for this level of development is provided in the template section.

 Users that can safely skip the Docker Build section:
 - User that want to create/edit a *template*